tigerfarm/arduino/README.md

 7-Segment Displays on the Arduino Setup for 1 and4 digits. http://www.circuitbasics.com/arduino-7-segment-display-tutorial/
-+ Uses a 1k resister/digit to limit current.
++ Use a 1k resister/digit to limit current.
 + Uses library: SevSeg.
 + For 1 digit, uses Nano digital pins 2-8, 6 pins.
 + My program sample for 1 digit:  7segment1digit.ino